 The Trust does not presently intend to hold annual meetings of shareholders except as required by the 1940 Act or other applicable law.
-Upon the written request of shareholders owning at least 25% of the Trust's shares, the Trust will call for a meeting of shareholders to consider the removal of one or more trustees and other certain matters.
+Upon the written request of shareholders owning at least one third of the outstanding shares entitled to vote, the Trust will call for a meeting of shareholders to consider the removal of one or more trustees and other certain matters.
 To the extent required by law, the Trust will assist in shareholder communication in such matters.